zDEFz/plugp100/README.md

 # Plug P100
-This is a fork of original work of ...
+This is a fork of original work of [@K4CZP3R](https://github.com/K4CZP3R/tapo-p100-python)

-The means of this fork is to provide the library as PyPi package.
+The purpose of this fork is to provide the library as PyPi package.
-This is used also as core part of HomeAssistant integration for TP-Link P100 at following repo.

 # How to install
 ```pip install plugp100```